This recipe for Yamagobo is natural, quick as heck to make, doesn’t require any hard-to-find ingredients, and is so easy you can do it blindfolded.

 Place the jar in the refrigerator and let it pickle for at least 24 hours to enhance the flavors.

 I love Asian pickles and ferments, and even though it’s not completely traditional, I include Yamagobo in my bibimbap with oi muchim (Korean spicy cucumbers), and fresh, homemade kimchi.
+I am sorta obsessed, which is why I have everything from amla pickle to pickled green mango and Indian pickled carrots on this site!

 What are some other dishes to serve yamagobo with?